Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Geebung had a median taxpayer income of $55,369 and an average income of $66,189 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was slightly above the national average, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimates for September 2025 would be approximately $63,115 (median) and $75,449 (average).
-Census 2021 income data showed household, family, and personal incomes in Geebung ranked between the 74th and 76th percentiles nationally.
-Income distribution indicated that 34.5% of locals (1,611 people) earned between $1,500 and $2,999 per week, similar to the broader area where 33.3% fell within this range.
-The district demonstrated affluence with 31.0% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounted for 14.1% of income, while strong earnings placed residents within the 78th percentile for disposable income.
+Geebung SA2 had a median taxpayer income of $55,369 and an average of $66,189 in financial year 2022, according to the latest postcode level ATO data aggregated by AreaSearch.
+This was slightly above the national average, compared to Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth from financial year 2022 to September 2025, estimated incomes would be approximately $63,115 (median) and $75,449 (average).
+Census 2021 data showed that household, family, and personal incomes in Geebung were around the 74th percentile nationally.
+Income distribution indicated that 34.5% of locals (1,611 people) earned between $1,500 and $2,999 per week, similar to the broader area where 33.3% fell into this range.
+Geebung exhibited significant affluence with 31.0% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounted for 14.1% of income, while strong earnings placed residents in the 78th percentile for disposable income.
 The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income